Polymer/old-docs-site/1.0/tools/tests.md

     `wct` automatically finds all of the browsers on your system and runs your tests against each one.
 You can use `wct -l chrome` to test Google Chrome only.

+### Run tests interactively with Polyserve

+You can also use [polyserve](https://github.com/PolymerLabs/polyserve) to run your test suite in the browser.
+This allows you to use browser features like dev tools and HTML inspection to debug your unit tests.
+You can then open the corresponding HTML page which contains the test suite in your browser and immediately view the successful and failing tests.

 ## Asynchronous tests {#async}